catseye/tideay/README.markdown

 --------------------------------------

 *   Editor pane uses a smaller font.
-Window is initially sized to show 80 columns (on my equipment; with different fonts or whatnot, YMMV.)
+Window is initially sized to show 80 columns (on my equipment; with different fonts or whatnot, YMMV.
+Window size can be specified with the `TIDEAY_WIDTH` and `TIDEAY_HEIGHT` environment variables.)
 *   Notebook's tab pane (on the left) has a fixed width.
 Long filenames will not expand it and ruin the 80-column width of the editor pane.
 *   Height of each label in the tab pane is smaller.